 I live in the UK where we are lucky to have profound religious freedom to worship as we wish.

-Whilst it is rarely useful to express these arguments, it can be helpful to refer to them for one's own clarity in deciding whether or not to stay within religion.
+I find it is rarely useful to express these arguments, but it can be helpful to refer to them for my own clarity.

 This article answers the following two criticisms or insults :